 The subject of blindness is a very important subject in the Gurbani.

-Blindness may be lunped up in two categories:
+Blindness may be lumped up in two categories:

 - Physical blindness: unable to see with the bodily eyes or the complete lack of form and visual light perception – the condition of lacking visual perception due to physiological or neurological factors.

-- Then there is the spiritual blindness.
-This is a spiritual metaphor generally used to represent the spiritual inability to see Truth – being in the dark, unable to discern Reality or Truth.
+- Then there is the mental or the spiritual blindness.
+This is a metaphor generally used to represent the spiritual inability to see Truth – being in the dark or ignorance, unable to discern Reality or Truth, etc.

 Which of these two types of blindness is more terrible?